 Applicable strategies and opportunities to improve sustainable performance must be included in all projects.
-New construction and major renovations of GSA buildings, as well as applicable work in existing GSA buildings, must comply with the Guiding Principles for Federal Leadership in High Performance and Sustainable Buildings.
+New construction and major renovations of GSA buildings, as well as applicable work in existing GSA buildings, must comply with the Guiding

+Principles for Sustainable Federal Buildings.
 Strategies to meet the Guiding Principles are included in each appropriate chapter of the P100.
 For the latest guidance on implementing the Guiding Principles see www.wbdg.org/sustainableEO.